turingschool/curriculum-site/module2/lessons/error_handling.md

 end
 ```

+What is different between this approach and the approach for the `show` endpoint?

-Here we are able to make use of an if/else statement because `song.save` returns us a boolean to let us know if that method was successful.
+Here we have switched to using `new` and `save` to create a new entity.
+And we are able to make use of an if/else statement because `song.save` returns us a boolean to let us know if that method was successful.
 We can see this from [the save docs](https://www.rubydoc.info/docs/rails/3.2.8/ActiveRecord%2FPersistence:save).
 The `find` method we used earlier behaves differently and just throws an exception that we need to use `rescue` to recover from.
 We can see this from [the find docs](https://www.rubydoc.info/docs/rails/3.2.8/ActiveRecord%2FFinderMethods:find)

-We also make use of the `422` error code for an unprocessable entity.

 ### Error Handling and Validations